Nevada Record Sealing Services

 - Improving access and admission to college and other educational resources

 - Eliminating the concern and potential embarrassment of failing a background check by removing public access to highly sensitive personal information.

 Each of Nevada’s record sealing services have different requirements and are meant for different circumstances.
 To move forward, it’s important to determine what Nevada criminal record services are available to you, and then select the services that will provide the greatest benefit.
-Our firm is here to help you navigate this very specific area of Nevada criminal law, fight to protect your rights, and assist you in moving forward in life without the effects of a Nevada criminal record.
+Eastman Meyler, PC is here to help you navigate this very specific area of Nevada criminal law, fight to protect your rights, and assist you in moving forward in life without the effects of a Nevada criminal record.

-You can trust that you will get exceptional service from our law firm, as we have an A Rating from the Better Business Bureau, and our attorneys are listed as Super Lawyers and Superb Attorneys by prestigious attorney rating services such as Thompson Reuters and Avvo.
+You can trust that you will get exceptional service from our law firm, as we have an A Rating from the Better Business Bureau, and prestigious attorney rating services such as Thompson Reuters and Avvo list our attorneys as Super Lawyers and Superb Attorneys.
 Our law firm has attorneys licensed to practice law in all Nevada state courts, provides low price guarantees, and is here to fight for you and put your criminal record behind you!